 Bannon is a ripe subject from the outset: acutely aware of the camera, lapping up attention whenever it’s offered at public speaking events, but also making wry remarks about how he may look in the final edit.
 He regrets leaving a kombucha drink at home before a talk radio appointment – “it gets me jacked”, he explains – then deadpans that its share price will “probably fall 50%” when people find out he drinks it.
 It’s a small moment, like many in this documentary, that says a lot about the personality of the man being profiled.
 Self-deprecating as well as self-aggrandising, giving himself a negative power far beyond the reality of the world we live in.

-The triumph of Klayman’s film lies in those moments where Bannon feels sufficiently relaxed and the mask slips, letting his media persona fall to one side, revealing more of the ego and desire for power that propel him forwards in life.
-There is a great naturalism to those scenes, captured backstage, in a taxi, in-between appointments, shuttling from A to B, but they also appear hard-won: testament to an exhausting year of chasing after someone only too happy to be chased.
+The triumph of Klayman’s film lies in those moments where Bannon feels sufficiently relaxed and the mask slips, letting his media persona fall to one side, revealing more of the ego and desire for power that propels him forward in life.
+There is a great naturalism to those scenes, captured backstage, in a taxi, in-between appointments, shuttling from A to B, but they also appear hard-won: a testament to an exhausting year of chasing after someone only too happy to be chased.
 The film is a compelling, concerning artefact which shows demagoguery in action, without coming across as heavy-handed.
 It’s hard not to laugh along with Bannon when he’s being charming, a mercurial force in love with his own image, not always as in control of the conversation as he seems to think.